 For a long time, Obsessive-Compulsive Disorder was a poorly understood mental condition at the periphery of psychological practice and research.
 However, recently it has gained more prominence and acceptance among practitioners and the research findings have revolutionized its treatment and management.
 There have been some novel approaches being adopted for treating the condition.
 Of these, acupuncture is proving to be as effective as it is reliable.
 More research is being carried out to understand the connection between acupuncture and treatment of OCD but in the meantime, patients are going to welcome the relief they find from a condition that is often debilitating.

-If you’re suffering with OCD let Dr. Cheryl Yelverton help.
-She has experience using acupuncture to reverse the symptoms of many psychological conditions such as OCD.
+If you’re suffering with OCD let Dr. Agoado help.
+He has experience using acupuncture to reverse the symptoms of many psychological conditions such as OCD.
 Consultations are free so give a call today!